yoshidashingo/lambda-node-cluster/README.md

 # lambda-node-cluster
-Testing for Multi-threading lambda script for Node.js
+Testing for Multi-threading lambda script for Node.js using cluster module.